vokimon/markdown-customblocks/README.md

 - Return a `markdown.etree` `Element` object
 - Manipulate `ctx.parent` to add the content and return `None`

+In order to construct an ElementTree, we recommend using the [Hyperscript utility](#hyperscript-generation).
+Resulting code will be more compact and readable and makes proper escaping when injecting values.

 ## Predefined generators

 ### Container (`customblocks.generators.container`)